Skip to Content

 Patients & Caregivers

-The USC Brain Health Network is here to work with you and your family doctor to create the best plan for your unique needs.
+The USC Brain Health Network is here to work with you and your family doctor, or primary care provider, to give you access to cognitive screening and evaluation services to help meet your unique needs.

 How to be seen by someone at the USC Brain Health Network

-Getting a timely and accurate diagnosis is important when it comes to caring for memory loss.
+Getting a timely and accurate diagnosis is important when it comes to caring for memory issues and concerns.
+The first step you need to take is to see your primary care provider.

-2. If your doctor refers you to the Brain Health Network, we'll screen you for cognitive and memory concerns.
+If your provider refers you to the USC Brain Health Network, we'll assess your cognitive concerns and perform a thorough screening and evaluation.

 Challenge the conventional.
 Create the exceptional.
 No Limits.